 The CONSULTANT will identify residences, businesses, and institutional or community facilities that may require relocation to accommodate the Project.
-It is estimated that x parcels will require relocation.
+It is estimated that 3 parcels may require relocation due to removal of access.
 The CONSULTANT will obtain additional site-specific information needed to evaluate the effect of each Project alternative on the displacement of residences and businesses.